6 Nutrition Strategies for a Stronger Sex Drive

 Curb alcohol, knock-out nicotine

-Alcohol’s effect on sexual function was neatly stated by William Shakespeare, who noted that wine “provokes the desire, but takes away the performance.”
+Alcohol’s effect on sexual function was neatly summed up by William Shakespeare, who noted that wine “provokes the desire, but takes away the performance.”
 Excessive alcohol lifts behavioral inhibitions, but this liberating effect may be canceled out by its depressant effect.
 Alcohol also has an action similar to the female hormone estrogen.
 This can have a devastating effect on masculinity, causing impotence and shrinking of the testes in men who drink heavily.
-Nicotine, on the other hand, is an enemy of the arteries.
-Nicotine not only promotes the formation of artery-clogging plaque in the penile blood vessels but also constricts them.
+Nicotine, meanwhile, is an enemy of the arteries.
+Not only does it promote the formation of artery-clogging plaque in the blood vessels in the penis, it also constricts them.

 Minimize saturated fats

-People readily accept the link between a high intake of saturated fats, elevated blood cholesterol levels, and a buildup of atherosclerotic fatty plaques on the blood vessels around the heart.
-It’s less well understood, however, that similar plaques develop on the myriad tiny vessels in the penis.
+Everybody knows about the link between a high intake of saturated fats, elevated blood cholesterol levels, and a buildup of atherosclerotic fatty plaques on the blood vessels around the heart.
+It’s less well understood, however, how similar plaques develop on the myriad tiny vessels in the penis.
 Without free-flowing circulation, the penis cannot physically respond to messages from the sex drive.
-Learn the 48 simple ways to boost your sex life.